stevegrunwell/building-for-php-cli/slides.md

 Note:

 * Arguments: positional parameters, passed in order
-* Options: Can contain values, single dash + single letter.
+* Options: Can optionally have values, single dash + single letter.
 Can usually be combined
+    * e.g. `ls -a -l` is the same as `ls -al`
-* Long options: Can contain values, two dashes + multiple letters
+* Long options: Same as regular options, but with two dashes + multiple letters
+    * Often easier to read or decode at a glance

 ----